jcarrano/antidox/doc/source/templating.rst

 ``<antidox:directive-argument>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Placed inside `antidox:directive`_, its TEXT is translated to arguments for that
+Placed inside :ref:`antidox-directive-elem`, its TEXT is translated to arguments
-directive.
+for that directive.

 ``<antidox:directive-content>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~